 For those who don’t already know much about your brand or your product, content can be centered around introducing your offering, showing the benefits of your product or service, and introducing your company.
 Prospects who are in the consideration phase and still deciding which company to choose can be shown client testimonials and product demos.
 For those ready to buy but who still need a little push, create how-to videos to highlight how easy or beneficial your offering is.

-The more video content you create for your brand, the more options you’ll have to reach prospects at various stages of the buying journey, and the more successful your efforts will be overall.
+The more video lead generation content you create for your brand, the more options you’ll have to reach prospects at various stages of the buying journey, and the more successful your efforts will be overall.

 How to Use Video in Your Sales Prospecting

-Using video in your prospecting isn’t one-size-fits-all; as you evolve your sales strategy and get more confident using video, you can be ready with a video to suit almost any potential client need.
+Generating leads with video in your prospecting isn’t one-size-fits-all; as you evolve your sales strategy and get more confident using video, you can be ready with a video to suit almost any potential client need.

 Some of the most common types of videos used in the sales process include: